protono/hello-algo/algos.md

 **This means that when $n>4$, the number of operations after division is less, and the sorting efficiency should be higher**.
 Please note that the time complexity after division is still square order $O(n^2)$, but the constant term in the complexity becomes smaller.

 Thinking further, what **if we divide the sub-array into two sub-arrays continuously from the midpoint** until there is only one element left in the sub-array?
-This idea is actually "merge sorting", and the time complexity is $O(n\,log\,n)$.
+This idea is actually "merge sorting", and the time complexity is $O(n\ log\ n)$.

 Think again, what **if we set a few more division points** to divide the original array into $k$ sub-arrays on average?
 This situation is very similar to "bucket sorting", which is very suitable for sorting massive data, and the theoretical time complexity can reach $O(n+k)$.

-2. Parallel Computing Optimization
+##### 2. Parallel Computing Optimization

 We know that the subproblems generated by divide and conquer are independent of each other, **so they can usually be solved in parallel**.
 That is to say, divide and conquer can not only reduce the time complexity of the algorithm, **but also facilitate the parallel optimization of the operating system**.